In practice: product page, catalogue and components

 How to make the difference visible in the data catalogue

 “Having two types” is not enough if it only says so in a wiki.
 The difference must be visible and filterable.
+The data catalogue should describe both components and data products.
+But it must make the difference visible.

 Distinctions that work